 *The December PAM examination will be administered on two days.
 Candidates may choose to test on either December 2 or December 4, depending on their preference and schedules.

 Candidates wishing to take an NBEO examination must register and pay the examination fee using the NBEO’s online registration process at www.optometry.org.
 Once registration is processed, the candidate will receive an email from the NBEO with information needed to set up a web account with Pearson VUE for the purpose of selecting a test center location.
 In order to secure a seat at a convenient location, candidates are urged to schedule through Pearson VUE as early as possible.
 NBEO examinations are administered at test centers in the USA, Puerto Rico, and Canada only.

 Pearson Professional Centers are designed solely for high-stakes testing.
 This online tour will help you become more familiar with the testing environment you can expect on the day of your exam.

-This tutorial will show you how to navigate through a computer-based exam, and gives you the opportunity to practice taking a demonstration test.
+These tutorials show you how to navigate through a computer-based exam, and give you the opportunity to practice taking a demonstration test.
 Candidates have the opportunity to view the same tutorial at the Pearson VUE test center just prior to taking their examination.

 It is highly recommended that you review the tutorial for your specific exam prior to arrival at the test center.